Mercedes-Benz fires 500 workers at Brazil truck plant

 Automakers in Brazil shed 8 percent of their workforce in the 12 months through April, adding to rising unemployment and eroding the popularity of Brazilian President Dilma Rousseff, who worked for years to shield jobs in the auto industry.

-Earlier this month Fiat Chrysler Automobiles granted 20 days of paid leave to 2,000 workers in the state of Minas Gerais, and Volkswagen AG (VOWG_p.DE) stopped production at its Sao Bernardo do Campo plant for 10 days, putting 8,000 workers on leave, according to a local union.

-Reporting by Aluisio Alves; Writing and additional reporting by Brad Haynes; Editing by Leslie Adler
+Earlier this month Fiat Chrysler Automobiles granted 20 days of paid leave to 2,000 workers in the state of Minas Gerais, and Volkswagen AG stopped production at its Sao Bernardo do Campo plant for 10 days, putting 8,000 workers on leave, according to a local union.
+(Reporting by Aluisio Alves; Writing and additional reporting by Brad Haynes; Editing by Leslie Adler)